Spring, 2026

 “How was your weekend?”

-Whenever that question is aimed my way, my answer is likely to be: “Weak.”
+Whenever that question is aimed my way, my answer will likely be: “Weak.”

 That response often gets a chuckle — if not a slight look of confusion.